zellij-org/zellij-org.github.io/docs/src/plugin-rust.md

 ## Implementing the Event Logger

 That was pretty easy, so let's try to do something a bit more interesting!
-Let subscribe to some `Event`s by adding the following code to `load()`:
+Let's subscribe to some `Event`s by adding the following code to `load()`:

 ```rs
 fn load(&mut self) {